Franklin Square (Philadelphia): History

-Restoration
+21st century

-From 2003 to 2006, Historic Philadelphia, Inc.— a non-profit company responsible for the Betsy Ross House and several other historical sites — refurbished the park in a $5.5 million project funded primarily by a grant from the state of Pennsylvania.
+From 2003 to 2006, Historic Philadelphia, Inc., a non-profit company responsible for the Betsy Ross House and several other historical sites, refurbished the park in a $5.5 million project funded primarily by a grant from the state of Pennsylvania.
 Historic Philadelphia restored the fountain and cleaned up the park, aiming to bring the park back to that envisioned by William Penn.

-It was reopened and rededicated on July 31, 2006, in Franklin's tercentenary year.
+The square was reopened and rededicated on July 31, 2006, in Franklin's tercentenary year.
 The revitalized park contains a number of family-friendly attractions such as a golf course, an improved playground, a carousel, and gardens.
 The park's restoration helped fulfill one of William Penn's original intentions: a green respite in the middle of the city.
 Recently, re-development activities surrounding Franklin Square have included new housing, commercial, and office spaces, including the redevelopment of the shuttered Metropolitan Hospital as a condominium project.
 As a result, pedestrian traffic has increased dramatically and residents and tourists alike are able to enjoy the park's attractions.

 In 2009, the Delaware River Port Authority (DRPA) announced that it was commissioning a design plan for renovating, modernizing and reopening the PATCO Speedline's underground Franklin Square Station, closed since 1979.

-As a result of ongoing capital projects scheduled to continue through 2016, PATCO stated in 2014: "We do not presently have the capacity or capital resources to evaluate the feasibility of reopening the Franklin Square Station."
-It is currently scheduled to reopen in 2024.
+As a result of ongoing capital projects scheduled to continue through 2016, PATCO stated in 2014, "We do not presently have the capacity or capital resources to evaluate the feasibility of reopening the Franklin Square Station."

+However, the DRPA did rebuild the station.
+The $29.3 million renovation, which got underway in 2022, involved extensive upgrades to the station's mechanical, electrical, and structural systems.
+The new headhouse features transparent speckled smoked glass designed to prevent bird collisions, as well as a green roof to manage stormwater runoff.
+The underground platform and concourses were refurbished with energy-efficient LED lighting and modern communication systems, while preserving the station’s original 1930s green-and-white tiles.
+The project also made the station more accessible by adding elevators, escalators, and ramps to improve ease of access.
+The station ultimately reopened on April 3, 2025.
+The station is expected to serve around 1,500 riders daily.